Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 Encounter between Buddhist and Chinese thought

 Raud writes: “The encounter between Buddhism and Chinese thought is probably the most interesting intellectual synthesis in East Asian history.
 Buddhism entered China at about the same time when Christianity started to spread in the Roman empire, and it became one of the dominant worldviews towards the end of the 4th century, again when Christianity had established itself as the primary religion of Europe.
 Unlike Europe, however, Buddhism never displaced the Chinese indigenous thought traditions, even though it was occasionally viewed with suspicion by Ru [Confucian] scholars.
-But – again as in Europe – the result of this cultural development was domestic rather than foreign, and just as the thought of St Thomas Aquinas or Martin Luther is a European phenomenon, the philosophical systems of Zhiyi [Tiantai] and Fazang [Yuayan] are Chinese, even though in both cases the basic vocabulary is imported from a foreign tradition.”
+But – again as in Europe – the result of this cultural development was domestic rather than foreign, and just as the thought of St Thomas Aquinas or Martin Luther is a European phenomenon, the philosophical systems of Zhiyi [Tiantai] and Fazang [Huayan] are Chinese, even though in both cases the basic vocabulary is imported from a foreign tradition.”
 This is a remark that should not be forgotten when assessing the influence of Daoism over Buddhism.
-As Mahayana Buddhism was already an established religion when it entered China, while Daoism was still in the process of constructing its identity, Buddhist terminology was adopted, obscuring the native Daoist origin of its views and practices.
+As Mahayana Buddhism was already an established religion when it entered China, while Daoism was still in the process of constructing its identity, Buddhist terminology was adopted, which ended up obscuring the native Daoist origin of its views and practices.

 Texts and translations

 The Buddhist texts that entered China via the Silk Road, obviously needed to be translated into Chinese.
 And, Raud notes, “Sanskrit is as far removed from classical Chinese by way of grammatical structure and the semantic built-up as any two languages can be.”
-Sanskrit is known for being heavily “metaphysical” and exceptionally precise, while in Chinese, in Nishi Junzo’s words, quoted by Yuasa Yasuo, “something corresponding to syntax is originally lacking.”
+Sanskrit is known for being heavily “metaphysical” and exceptionally precise, while in Chinese, in Nishi Junzo’s words, “something corresponding to syntax is originally lacking.”
 The Chinese language does not have a grammatical subject, or verb tenses, or noun declensions.
 A word can be a noun, a verb or an adjective according to context.
 “Individual words only float on the surface of meaning/thing-events, and their mutual synthetic connection is not shown in the words as linguistic expressions.”
 A return to the concrete context is required to make sense of the sentence.
-Separated by the Himalayas in the north and jungles in the south, Indian and Chinese had lived for millennia in two different cultural worlds, at least as far as their language, writing system and textual traditions are concerned.
+Separated by the Himalayas in the north and jungles in the south, Indians and Chinese had lived for millennia in two different cultural worlds, at least as far as their language, writing system, and textual traditions are concerned.

 Difficulties in translation produced conceptual innovation